 It’s Rivalry Week!
 Michigan at Ohio State.
 Indiana at Purdue.
 Illinois at Northwestern.
 Nebraska at Iowa.
 And a lot is on the line in the final regular-season week.

 The Big Ten bowl picture continues to solidify.
 Nebraska remains the favorite to get to the Rose Bowl.
 But with Notre Dame—my projection last week to play the Huskers in Pasadena–now projected to play in the BCS title game, the Cornhuskers have a new foe: Oregon.

 Some high drama on Saturday, headed by Ohio State’s 21-14 overtime win at Wisconsin.
 But no upsets.
 What’s it all mean?
 My weekly power rankings didn’t change much as we head toward the last week of the regular-season.
 But there’s still time for some chaos next Saturday!

 Here’s a look back at the Saturday that was—along with a few sneak peeks forward—in my weekly top 10.
 It’s good to be a Nebraska and Michigan fan.
 Ohio State, too.
 It’s also not to be bad being a Penn State fan, what with the way Matt McGloin and Allen Robinson are playing.

 As you recover from the excitement of that overtime thriller between Ohio State and Wisconsin, check out the five things I learned on Saturday.
 Time is running out on teams searching for bowl eligibility.
 I’m looking at you, Purdue and Michigan State.

 Find out more about: What Tom Learned

-Every Saturday during the Big Ten football season, BTN.com senior writer Tom Dienhart watches all the action and offers his Snap Reactions.
-See Dienhart’s immediate thoughts from Michigan State’s impressive rally and overtime victory at Wisconsin and Minnesota’s emphatic win over Purdue in this post.
+As he does every Saturday during the Big Ten football season, BTN.com senior writer Tom Dienhart offers his immediate thoughts from the latest Big Ten games.
+See Dienhart’s Snap Reactions to Nebraska’s impressive victory over Minnesota and Purdue’s narrow win at Illinois in this post.